Skip to main content

 • You cannot add a child consistency group to a single consistency group.
 You must first promote the consistency group, then you can add a child consistency group.

-• Existing Snapshot copies of the consistency group captured before the expand operation will be considered partial.
-Any restore operation based on that snapshot copy will reflect the consistency group at the point-in-time of the Snapshot copy.
+• Existing snapshots of the consistency group captured before the expand operation will be considered partial.
+Any restore operation based on that snapshot will reflect the consistency group at the point-in-time of the snapshot.

 Beginning with ONTAP 9.13.1, you can perform this operation with System Manager.